Visit Shriners Children's Spokane

 To maintain a family-friendly, healing environment, we ask that all visitors respect the following guidelines:

-- One parent or guardian may accompany pediatric patients to clinic appointments.
+- Two parents/guardians may accompany pediatric patients to clinic appointments.

 - Two parents or guardians may accompany pediatric patients on the day of surgery and for inpatient stays.